 Your tour will begin with a 13-minute film in a state-of-the-art theater, followed by a guided tour.
 My favorite upgrade to the Capitol tours in recent years is that all visitors wear headphones.
 The tour groups are quite large, and yet everyone is able to enjoy the tour without straining to hear what is being said.

 Capitol tours last about one hour during the busy season and perhaps a little longer if your guide is not in a hurry.
 My most recent tour lasted about an hour and 15 minutes.

 Here are a few tips to make your visit stress-free and enjoyable.

 You may book tours through your senator or representative’s office, but you may also book online.
 You will be grateful for a reservation if you are going in the spring or summer.
-Capitol tours are busiest during the spring months, followed by summer crowds.
-It is possible to walk in and pick up tickets, but there are a limited number of walk-up tickets.
+Capitol tours are busiest during the spring months, followed by summer.
+It is possible to walk in and pick up tickets, but there are a limited number of same day tickets.

-If you are late to pick up your reserved tickets, they will usually hold your tickets for up to 20 minutes after your scheduled time.
+If you are late to pick up your reserved tickets, they will usually hold your tickets for a short while after your scheduled time.
 After that, the tickets will be released and you will have to pick up walk-up tickets.